The Mies van der Rohes – A Female Family Saga

 Filmography

-2000 DO IT, Dokumentarfilm
+2000 Do It Dokumentarfilm

-2014 YALOMS CURE, Dokumentarfilm
+2014 Yaloms Cure Dokumentarfilm

 “Many years ago, in a bookstore in Berlin, I stumbled across a book: Georgia van der Rohe La Donna è Mobile.
 My Unconditional Life.
-I [...] was fascinated by the whole of the new view of modernism and of some of its most important protagonists that her narrative opened up for me: Georgia van der Rohe was born the daughter of famous architect Ludwig Mies van der Rohe.
+I [...] was fascinated by the whole new view of modernism and some of its most important protagonists that her narrative opened up for me: Georgia van der Rohe was born the daughter of the famous architect Ludwig Mies van der Rohe.

-I thought had to go and see the woman who was then 85 years old and living in Berlin, to find out if it were possible to interview her for a film.
+I thought I had to go and see the woman who was then 85 years old and living in Berlin, to find out if it was possible to interview her for a film.
 But I didn’t go to see her because life had other plans.
 Georgia van der Rohe died in 2008, but I couldn’t get her out of my mind.
 As a historian and documentary filmmaker, I looked for other ways and decided to stage a fictional interview: With questions I devised, but authentic answers from the written estate.

-I was the first person to receive exclusive access to the Mies van der Rohes’ private family archive from Georgia’s sons and her niece. [...]
+I was the first person to receive exclusive access to the Mies van der Rohe's private family archive from Georgia’s sons and her niece. [...]
 The thoughts and feelings that speak to us from the numerous written legacies of the women touched me deeply.
 They represent a unique opportunity to tell of the dramatic first half of the last century from a female perspective.”

 Sabine Gisiger